 We’ve all been warned that bottling up feelings can lead to an ugly explosion.
-Chronic stress can also lead to more than just an embarrassing outburst.
+This is wise advice because chronic stress can also lead to more than just an embarrassing outburst.

 Through my lens as a Jesus follower, I wonder how being honest with God about our feelings might help us learn from the array of emotions he’s equipped us with, rather than have them continually heap on more pain.